Things are definitely improving when it comes to accessible tourism.

 As with providing guides who can sign, as long as suppliers have sufficient advanced notice that you are deaf or hard of hearing, many activities can be successfully adapted so that you can take full part.
 There will be some activities, such water sports, where you may be advised not to wear your hearing aids if you use them, or countries where the heat and dust may mean you need to take extra precautions with your equipment, such as when on safari.

-More about Accessible travel
+More Accessible travel articles

 There's been great progress with accessible travel, but there's much more to do.